-14.3.
-TLG Employee Benefits.
-The Academy hereby acknowledges and agrees with the package of employee benefits that will be provided to TLG employees assigned to work at or on behalf of the Academy by TLG ("Benefits Package") pursuant to this Agreement.
-Any material modifications or changes to the Benefits Package shall be implemented only upon the agreement of TLG, with the approval of the Academy Board through the budgeting processes provided in this Agreement.
-Unless required by applicable law, TLG shall not make payments to the Michigan Public School Employees' Retirement System or to any other public retirement system on behalf of TLG's employees assigned to work at or on behalf of the Academy.
-Any required adjustment to employment taxes, increase in the cost of providing employee benefits or changes in the status of TLG's employees assigned to work at or on behalf of the Academy will be effective on the actual date of such adjustment or change.
+- 14.3.
+Employee Benefits.
+Academy for Business and Technology hereby acknowledges and agrees with the package of employee benefits that will be provided to Academy Employees by TLG ("Benefits Package") pursuant to this Agreement and that any material modifications or changes to the Benefits Package shall be implemented only upon the agreement of its affiliate and TLG, with the approval of Academy for Business and Technology through the budgeting processes provided in this Agreement. - 14.4.

-14.4.
 School Leader.
-The Academy and TLG acknowledge and agree that the accountability of TLG to the Academy is an essential foundation of this Agreement, and that because the administrator of the Academy ("School Leader") employed by TLG is critical to the success of the Academy, TLG has the authority, consistent with the Code and other applicable laws, rules and regulations, to recruit, select, hire, assign, supervise, train, evaluate and discipline the School Leader and to hold the School Leader accountable for the success of the Academy.
-The terms and conditions of the employment contract between the School Leader and TLG, including the job duties and responsibilities and the compensation and benefits of the School Leader shall be determined by TLG, within the parameters of the Academy Budget.
-The School Leader and TLG will have similar authority to select and hold accountable the teachers and other TLG Worksite Employees assigned to work at or on behalf of the Academy.
+Academy for Business and Technology and TLG acknowledge and agree that the accountability of TLG to Academy for Business and Technology and the Academy is an essential foundation of this Agreement, and because the responsibility of the administrator of Academy for Business and Technology (the "School Leader") is critical to the success of Academy for Business and Technology, TLG will have the authority, consistent with the Code and other applicable laws and regulations, to select and supervise the School Leader and hold the School Leader accountable for the success of Academy for Business and Technology.
+The employment contract with the School Leader, and the duties and compensation of the School Leader shall be determined by TLG.
+The School Leader and TLG, in turn, will have similar authority to select and hold accountable the teachers assigned to Academy for Business and Technology.
+Notwithstanding anything in this Section, TLG agrees to consult with the Board prior to hiring the School Leaders and will consult with the Board prior to taking any action that would alter the employment status of the School Leaders. - 14.5.

-14.5.
 Teachers.
-TLG will provide such teachers, qualified in the applicable grade levels and subjects approved by the Academy Board and consistent with the Contract as needed to properly staff the Academy and to provide the Educational Services and Administrative Services in accordance with this Agreement.
-TLG will ensure that the curriculum taught by the Academy's teachers is the curriculum set forth in the Contract and is aligned with the Code.
-TLG and the School Leader will determine the number and assignments of the teachers assigned to work at or on behalf of the Academy, within the parameters of the approved Academy Budget.
-TLG has the authority, consistent with the Code and other applicable laws, rules and regulations, to recruit, select, hire, assign, supervise, train, evaluate and discipline the teachers as required.
-The teachers employed by TLG or its affiliates may be assigned to work at or on behalf of the Academy on a full or part-time basis.
-Teachers assigned to the Academy on a part-time basis may also provide instruction at another institution.
-Each teacher assigned to the Academy must hold a valid teaching certificate issued by the Michigan Department of Education under the Code, to the extent required under the Code, other requirements established by the MDE, and applicable laws, rules and regulations.
-Upon written request, TLG will provide the Academy with documentary evidence of TLG's compliance with Section 14.5 of this Agreement.
+TLG will provide Academy for Business and Technology with such teachers as are required to provide the Educational Services and Administrative Services.
+TLG and the School Leader will determine the number and assignments of such teachers.
+Such teachers may work at Academy for Business and Technology on a full or part time basis.
+Each teacher assigned to Academy for Business and Technology will be qualified in his or her grade levels and subjects, hold a valid teaching certificate issued by the Michigan Department of Education under the Code, to the extent required under the Code and other applicable laws and regulations.
+Upon written request, TLG will provide Academy for Business and Technology with documentary evidence of TLG's compliance with this Section 14.5. - 14.6.

-14.6.
 Support Staff.
-TLG will provide the Academy with support staff required to provide the Educational Services, Administrative Services and any associated Supplementary Programs.
-The support staff may include, among other positions, teachers' aides, clerical staff and administrative assistants to the School Leader, bookkeepers and maintenance personnel.
-TLG shall provide qualified, licensed and/or certified staff as required by applicable laws, rules and regulations, to provide the services to the Academy.
-The support staff may work at the Academy on a full or part-time basis.
+TLG will provide Academy for Business and Technology with such support staff as is required to provide the Educational Services, Administrative Services and any associated Supplementary Programs.
+Such support staff may include, among others, teachers' aides, clerical staff and administrative assistants to the School Leader, bookkeepers and maintenance personnel.
+TLG shall provide licensed or certified staff to provide services for positions requiring licensing or certification.
+Such support staff may work at Academy for Business and Technology on a full or part time basis. - 14.7.

-14.7.
 Training.
-TLG will provide training and professional development as required by the Code, the Contract, TLG's past practices and other applicable laws, rules and regulations.
-TLG's training and professional development shall include, but not be limited to: (i) the instructional methods and curriculum, which comprise the Educational Program, and (ii) instruction in the use of support technology to the teachers and other instructional personnel on a regular and continuous basis.
-Non-instructional personnel will receive such training as TLG determines to be reasonable and necessary under the circumstances and as required by the Code, the Contract, TLG's past practices and other applicable laws, rules and regulations.
+TLG will provide training (i) in the instructional methods and curriculum, which comprise the Educational Program, and (ii) with regard to support technology to the teachers and other instructional personnel on a regular and continuous basis, as stated in the Public School Academy Contract and consistent with TLG's past practices.
+Non-instructional personnel will receive such training as TLG determines to be reasonable and necessary under the circumstances.

-14.8.
-No Tenure under Teachers' Tenure Act.
-None of the teachers, School Leader, administrators or staff employed, retained or contracted by TLG to work at or on behalf of the

-Academy shall be considered employees or teachers of the Academy for purposes of tenure or continuing tenure under Michigan's Teachers' Tenure Act, PA 4 of 1937, as amended, MCL §38.71 et seq.
-Nor shall any of TLG's or its contracted teachers, principal, administrators or staff be entitled to administrator tenure under the Code.